Banksia telmatiaea

 Banksia telmatiaea, commonly known as swamp fox banksia or rarely marsh banksia, is a shrub that grows in marshes and swamps along the lower west coast of Australia.
 It grows as an upright bush up to 2 m tall, with narrow leaves and a pale brown flower spike, which can produce profuse quantities of nectar.
 First collected in the 1840s, it was not published as a separate species until 1981; as with several other similar species it was previously included in B. sphaerocarpa (fox banksia).

 The shrub grows amongst scrubland in seasonally wet lowland areas of the coastal sandplain between Badgingarra and Serpentine in Western Australia.
 A little studied species, not much is known of its ecology or conservation biology.
-Reports suggest that it is pollinated by a variety of birds and small mammals.
-Like many members of series Abietinae, it has not been considered to have much horticultural potential and is rarely cultivated.
+Reports suggest that a variety of birds and small mammals pollinate it.
+Like many members of the series Abietinae, it has not been considered to have much horticultural potential and is rarely cultivated.